RyanSandford/personal-site/_projects/regchains.md

 in solving systems of polynomial equations, inequations, and inequalities, symbolically.
 Loosely, regular chains are triangular systems of polynomial equations with desirable computational properties.
-The algebraic object associated with the ideal of the vanishing set of a regular chain is its saturated ideal (when saturated by any power of its initial).
+#The algebraic object associated
+#with the ideal of the vanishing set
+#of a regular chain is its saturated ideal (when saturated by any power of its initial).
-Formal definitions of a regular chain, saturated ideal, and a description of their properties and implementation in Maple can be found [here](https://www.maplesoft.com/support/help/maple/view.aspx?path=RegularChains).
+A formal definition of a regular chain and a description of its properties and implementation in Maple can be found [here](https://www.maplesoft.com/support/help/maple/view.aspx?path=RegularChains).

 I have been developing commands in the